PIERRE C. FRALEY SCHOLARSHIP

-- A written essay, in French, 500 word maximum describing their reason for applying and career plans and how they intend to benefit from the program of study.
-They need to explain their French background: when and why did they start learning French.
+- A written essay in French, 500 word maximum, describing their reason for applying and career plans and how they intend to benefit from the program of study.
+They need to explain when and why did they start learning French.

-- A 2 to 5-minute video recording of their spoken French presenting him(her)self in a different way than a cover letter.
+- A 2 to 5-minute video recording of their spoken French presenting themself in a different way than a cover letter.

 - All applicants must submit 2 letters of recommendation.
 At least one of these must be from the applicant's current teacher of French.
 (University students: can be submitted by mail on university letterhead, or by e-mail.
 If e-mailed format .doc, .docx or .pdf, must be sent from professor's university e-mail address).

 - University students must submit a current official transcript of grades (by US mail from the Registrar's office).

 - The applicant must submit a copy of their application to a program of studies.
 The applicant must submit a copy of their application to that program.
 Receipt of the award is contingent upon acceptance to such a program.
 Format .pdf